Cameron Heyward

 Cameron Phillip Heyward (born May 6, 1989) is an American professional football defensive tackle for the Pittsburgh Steelers of the National Football League (NFL).
 He played college football for the Ohio State Buckeyes, and was selected by the Steelers in the first round of the 2011 NFL draft.
-He is the son of former NFL player Craig Heyward and the older brother of NFL player and teammate Connor Heyward.
+He is the son of former NFL player Craig Heyward and the older brother of NFL player Connor Heyward.

 Early life

 Heyward attended Peachtree Ridge High School in Suwanee, Georgia, where he played for the Peachtree Ridge Lions high school football team.
 He was the 2006 Georgia Class 5A Defensive Player of the Year.
 The team tied for the Georgia Class 5A State Championship that same year.
 He totaled over 100 tackles and 16 sacks as a Senior.
-He was considered the 7th best football player in Georgia, and the 13th best defensive tackle in the nation by Scout.com.
+He was considered the 13th best football player in Georgia, and the 22nd best defensive tackle in the nation by 247Sports.
 He benched 335 pounds and squatted 510 pounds, and was considered a scholar athlete at Peachtree Ridge High School with a GPA of 3.2.